Pexip's "Bring your own carrier" — using your VTC system to dial out to PSTN

 • If you want to use a session border controller (SBC), some configurations of Oracle's Enterprise Session Border Controller (E-SBC) have been tested with BYOC.
 Other SBCs may also be suitable but would need to be configured and tested.

 • You obtain a BYOC license from your partner which enables the feature for all your video endpoints.
-The cost is based on the number of video endpoints you have registered to the Pexip Service, unless you have ERC premium bundle in which case there is no additional cost for BYOC.
+The cost is based on the number of video endpoints you have registered to the Pexip Service, unless you have the Connect Standard bundle in which case there is no additional cost for BYOC.

 • Get implementation details from the carrier to provide to your partner so that configuration can be completed on the Pexip Service.